 Faculty compensated for 9-month appointments are permitted to expend up to an additional 3 months of summer effort on a combination of service (paid by the College) and one or more sponsored programs in the period beyond the academic year and earn up to 3 months of additional salary for that effort, subject to sponsor policies and the approval of the campus Grants Office.

 A request for summer salary through the RF’s Summer Salary system indicates a commitment to expend commensurate effort on the particular project during the summer term (effort expended during the academic year does not satisfy a commitment related to the receipt of summer salary).
 The PI or a responsible official at the College is required to certify effort for faculty who receive summer salary from a sponsored award during the summer period within a reasonable timeframe after the semester end.

 The effort distribution of each faculty member must be certified by semester.
 In order to generate an online effort certification statement for released time, a staff effort notice must be prepared and submitted by the Principal Investigator and Grants Office to the RF's Grants and Contracts department for approval by the PA.
-Afterwards it may be entered into the e-Released Time system.
+Afterwards it may be entered into the Effort Reporting system.

 Online effort certification will be available to the PI on the first business day after the semester ends.
 After-the-fact certification should be performed by the Principal Investigator or Responsible Official at the College (i.e., - Dean or Department Chair) within a reasonable timeframe after the end of the semester.
 Only PIs have the ability to certify online.
 In the PIs absence, a paper PAR may be signed by the Responsible Official at the College and returned to the RF.